opencomputeproject/SAI/doc/sai-ptf/pcbb_test_plan.md

 8. Send N packets from lag1 to fill the shared buffer
 9. verify PFC pause frames are generated on expected priority(``DST:01:80:c2:00:00:01``)
 10. Enable ports (set port SAI_PORT_ATTR_PKT_TX_ENABLE)
 11. Recieve ipinip packet from port1.
-Compare it with expected ipinip packet.
+Compare it with the expected ipinip packet.